MicrosoftDocs/power-platform/power-platform/solution-templates/hr/employee-kudos/install-and-configure.md

 Roles can be assigned from the Power Platform admin center.

 1. Go to [Power Platform admin center](https://admin.powerplatform.microsoft.com/)
-1. Select **Environment** on the left panel and then select the environment where the solution was installed.
+1. Select **Environment** on the left-side panel and then select the environment where the solution was installed.
 1. Select **Users** > **See all**.
 1. Select the user(s).
 1. Select **Manage security roles**, and then select the appropriate roles.